| Title: | Bayesian Network Belief Propagation |

 mode is "joint", or conditional distribution of a discrete variable.
 The mode "list"

-of variable combinations, such that joint distributions of any subset
+return a list of variable combinations, such that joint distributions of any subset

 of them are ready for extraction.
 Queries outside this list are also supported but may